 - 10.1 The Licensing Authority will carry out its responsibilities so as to promote the licensing objective of protection of children from harm.
-In doing so it will take particular account of representations made by the Social Services, the Child Protection Agency or any other specialist consultees on each application. - 10.2 Licences will be sought from a wide variety of premises including theatres, cinemas, restaurants, concert halls, cafes, late night take-aways, pubs, bars and nightclubs.
+In doing so it will take particular regard to tackling child sexual exploitation and take into account representations made by the Leicestershire and Rutland Safeguarding Children Board or any other specialist consultee on each application. - 10.2 Licences will be sought from a wide variety of premises including theatres, cinemas, restaurants, concert halls, cafes, late night take-aways, pubs, bars and nightclubs.
 It is not possible for a licensing policy to anticipate every situation where children are at risk.
 The Licensing Authority will not therefore impose general conditions that apply to all premises, but will consider how the licensing objectives can be best promoted in each particular case. - 10.3 The Licensing Authority will not seek to limit the access of children to licensed premises unless it is necessary to protect children from harm.
 The following areas would give rise to particular concern in respect of children: - Where entertainment or services of an adult or sexual nature are commonly provided - Where there have been convictions of members of the current staff at the premises for serving alcohol to minors or with a reputation for underage drinking - Where there has been an association with drug taking or dealing - Where there is a strong element of gambling on the premises (but not, for example, the simple presence of a small number of cash prize gaming machines). - Where the supply of alcohol for consumption on the premises is the exclusive or primary purpose of the services provided at the premises. - Children allowed to enter a Public House unaccompanied by an adult. - 10.4 Conditions will not be imposed that require no admission of children.
-This will remain a matter for the discretion of the licensee. - 10.5 The range of options available to limit the access of children to licensed premises that may be imposed by the Licensing Authority include: - Limitations on the hours where children may be present - Age limitations (below 18)
+This will remain a matter for the discretion of the licensee.

-- Limitations or exclusions when certain activities are taking place - Limitations on the parts of the premises to which children may be given access - Requirements for accompanying adults - In exceptional cases, exclusion of people under 18 from the premises when any licensable activities are taking place.
+- 10.5 The range of options available to limit the access of children to licensed premises that may be imposed by the Licensing Authority include: - Limitations on the hours where children may be present - Provisions to safeguard against harm to children related to a specific activity and/or premises - Age limitations (below 18) - Limitations or exclusions when certain activities are taking place - Limitations on the parts of the premises to which children may be given access - Requirements for accompanying adults - In exceptional cases, exclusion of people under 18 from the premises when any licensable activities are taking place.